Zero Capital Gains Rate: Definition, Benefits & Drawbacks

 Having a zero capital gains rate can have a number of advantages for both individuals as well as communities.
 Especially when this is applied to property and is used as an incentive to invest in an area.

 While not all people will be able to claim a zero capital gains rate, there are a number of different, legal ways to minimize your capital gains taxes.
-This includes holding onto your investments for over a year, deducting losses from your profits, and carrying losses forward.
+This includes holding onto your investments for over a year, deducting capital losses from your capital gains, and carrying remaining capital losses forward.

 If you want more information on your own personal situation, then it is advisable to speak with a financial advisor regarding your investment income tax and additional gains.